Florence Price: Career

+for becoming a member of ASCAP.

 In 1949, Price published two of her spiritual arrangements, "I Am Bound for the Kingdom", and "I'm Workin' on My Buildin, and dedicated them to Marian Anderson, who performed them on a regular basis.

 Personal life

 In 1912, Price married prominent Arkansas attorney Thomas J. Price (also known as John Gray Lucas) upon returning to Arkansas from Atlanta.
 Together, they had two daughters and a son: Florence (d.
 1975), Edith (d.
 1963), and Thomas Jr (d.
 1920).
 The Price children were raised in Chicago.

 Florence Price divorced Thomas Price in January 1931, and on February 14, 1931, she married the widower Pusey Dell Arnett (1875–1957), an insurance agent and former baseball player for the Chicago Unions some thirteen years her senior.
 She and Arnett were separated by April 1934; they apparently never divorced.

 On June 3, 1953, Price died from a stroke in Chicago, Illinois, at the age of 66.